 In Semester 4, each student will complete their capstone work with advisement provided by program faculty.
 Each student will demonstrate and synthesize their program learning through a capstone project.
 The capstone project helps students to highlight what they have learned about a specific topic linked to the MA program theme.
-The capstone project includes a 30-minute professional presentation open to the public and a substantial research-based paper or equivalent digital portfolio that addresses a topic relevant to climate change and global sustainability.
-While it is preferable to have all students attend the Capstone Seminar in Vermont and make their presentations in person, presentations can be made remotely.
+The capstone project includes a 60-minute professional presentation open to the public and a substantial researchbased paper.
+Presentations can be made remotely.